If you have noticed a sudden decline in your Instagram engagement, this post is for you.

 The one thing we can be certain of with Instagram, and social media in general, is that it is constantly changing.
 You need to adapt to these changes and go where the “money” is.
 If your audience is hanging out on Stories, then you need to be there too.
 Simple as that.

-Coincidentally, I’ve written two guides that can help boost your engagement; The first is a 5-day Instagram Engagement Plan that will help you to engage with your followers and boost your account’s performance in as little as 10 minutes per day.
+Coincidentally, I’ve created a free guide on this *exact* topic.
+My 5-day Instagram Engagement Plan will help you engage with your followers and boost your account’s performance in as little as 10 minutes per day.

-> You might also like: Crediting on social media
+> You might also like: 5 Reasons to engage on social media